hejunxian256/PHBS_BlockChain_2019/BlockChain_Homework2/README.md

 genesis block.

 #### **Test Case and Analysis**
-* A mined the genesis block, so the coinbase transaction goes to A. We create a new block chain with the genesis block.
+* A mined the genesis block, so the coinbase transaction of genesis block goes to A. We create a new block chain with the genesis block.
 * A then transfers 25 coins to B, claiming its coinbase transaction as input. **(Tx A_to_B)**
 * B mined the next block(block1), so the coinbase transaction of block1 goes to B, and **Tx A_to_B** is included in block1.
 * block1 is then added on top of the genesis block(the current highest block).